microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/examples/v1.0-beta/Test-MgInformationProtectionPolicyLabelApplication.md

 		)
 	}
 }
-Test-MgInformationProtectionPolicyLabelApplication -BodyParameter $params
+Test-MgBetaInformationProtectionPolicyLabelApplication -BodyParameter $params
 ```
-This example shows how to use the Test-MgInformationProtectionPolicyLabelApplication Cmdlet.
+This example shows how to use the Test-MgBetaInformationProtectionPolicyLabelApplication Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).